AnthonyBaratti/AnthonyBaratti.github.io/README.md

 2. Data Structures & Algorithms
 3. Databases

+The artifacts must also meet the course outcomes:
+1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.

+2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

+3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.

+4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

+5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

 Two artifacts were chosen to perform these enhancements:
 1. Binary Search Tree conversion into an AVL self-balancing tree with added user functionality
 2. Animal Shelter Dashboard using MongoDB and Python script conversion to SQLite